Hadrawi

 Mohamed Ibrahim Warsame (1943 – 18 August 2022), known by the pseudonym Hadrawi, was a Somali poet, philosopher and songwriter.
 Having written many notable protest works, Hadrawi has been likened by some to Shakespeare, and his poetry has been translated into various languages.
+He is the older brother of Hurre Walanwal, another Somali poet and songwriter.

 Biography

-Hadrawi was born in Burao, situated in the Togdheer region of Somaliland, then part of British Somaliland.
+Hadrawi was born in Balli-Alanle near Qorilugud, situated in the Togdheer region of Somaliland, then part of British Somaliland.
 Hadrawi hails from the Ahmed Farah sub-division of the Habr Je'lo Isaaq.
 His family consisted of one girl and eight boys.
 In 1953, at the age of nine, he went to live with an uncle in the Yemeni port city of Aden.
 There Warsame began attending a local school, where he received the nickname "Hadrawi" (Abu Hadra), a pseudonym by which he is now popularly known.
 In 1963, he became a primary school teacher.

 Return to The Somali Republic

-After British Somaliland gained independence on June 26th 1960 and then formed a union with the Italian Somalia (who gained independence on the 1st July 1960), Hadrawi relocated from Aden to Mogadishu, the newly formed Somali Republic’s capital, and began working for Radio Mogadiscio.
+After British Somaliland gained independence on 26 June 1960 as the State of Somaliland and then formed a union with the Trust Territory of Somalia (who gained independence on 1 July 1960), Hadrawi relocated from Aden to Mogadishu, the newly formed Somali Republic’s capital, and began working for Radio Mogadishu.
 In Mogadishu, he both attended and later taught at the Lafoole University (Afgooye).
 He also worked for the government's Department of Information.

-In addition to love lyrics, he was a powerful commentator on the political situation and critic of the then military regime in Mogadishu (former Italian Somalia section) who allegedly oppressed the former portion of British Somaliland.
-Imprisoned between 1973 and 1978.
+In addition to love lyrics, he was a powerful commentator on the political situation and critic of the then military regime in Mogadishu (former Italian Somalia section) who allegedly oppressed the former portion of British Somaliland, for which he was imprisoned between 1973 and 1978.

 In 1973, Hadrawi wrote the poem Siinley and the play Tawaawac ('Lament'), both of which were critical of the military government that was then in power.
 For this dissent, he was subsequently arrested and imprisoned in Qansax Dheere until April 1978.